Sacheath/Techdegree-Project-1/README.md

 Every time a player decides to play again, the random number to guess is updated so players are guessing something new each time.

 When the game ends, an ending message is shown to the player.

+# Extra Credit for Project 1
+As a player of the game, my guess should be within the number range.
+If my guess is outside the guessing range I should be told to try again.

+As a player of the game, at the start of each game, I should be shown the current best score (least amount of points) so that I know what I am supposed to beat.

+When printing a formatted string to the console, use f-strings to format them.

+Create a README.md file for your project.
+Inside the file, describe what your project does.